netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_settings_module.rst

         *(str)*
       -
       - Profile to use when an application firewall policy evaluates to undefined (UNDEF).

         An UNDEF event indicates an internal error condition.
 The APPFW_BLOCK built-in profile is the default You can specify a different built-in or user-created profile as the UNDEF profile.

+        Minimum length =  1
     * - useconfigurablesecretkey

         *(bool)*